 Your Tools and Equipment

 Quality tools and equipment are vital for keeping your operations consistent and safe.
 Even if they’re capable of doing the jobs, cheap tools may end up costing you far more in time and money, cutting into your profit margin.
+I understand that many small businesses might not need heavy-duty equipment, but some will.
+Consider what you might need now and in the future.
+You could start with a more simple setup but expand to need things like elevator & hoistway equipment, custom machinery, and repairs.
+If this is something you need more information about, see this page for help.

 I recommend investing in your tools and equipment, as a priority from the beginning.
 Even the setup of your workshop needs to be streamlined for top efficiency and safety.
 Find the equipment that suits your needs and budget for the best results.
 For example, many manufacturing companies rely on valves and pipes to move liquid materials around.
 While simple 2-way valves will work in some situations, a 3 way valve may provide more flexibility and can cut down on time and costs.
+Additionally, some companies might deal with high-performance applications and need specific things like composite prepregs.

 Starting any type of business is challenging, but don’t let that hinder you.
 Women can succeed in manufacturing if they get the right help from the beginning.
 It would help to connect with other manufacturing business owners to get the inside facts about what it will take to run this type of business.
 If you are starting a small operation from your home, treat it as a real business just like you would if you had your own separate building.